iree-org/iree/integrations/tensorflow/test/iree_tfl_tests/README.md

 # TFLite integration tests status

-This documentation shows the models that are currently being tested on IREE's presubmits.
+This dashboard shows the models that are currently being tested on IREE's presubmits.
 If any tests are added or changed, please run scripts/update_tflite_model_documentation.py to update this table.